-The Council is committed to active dialogue and joint action between Muslims and people of other faith traditions.
-The Interfaith Committee, led by Dr. Shakir Moiduddin and Azam Nizamuddin, Esq., is CIOGC's most active committee.
+CIOGC is committed to active dialogue and joint action between Muslims and people of other faith traditions.
 Through its outreach efforts on behalf of its members, the Council has formed invaluable relationships with several faith groups including:

-The Council has also formed relationships with faith-based civic groups such as the National Conference for Community and Justice (NCC), and the Council for a Parliament of the World’s Religions (CPWR).
+CIOGC has also formed relationships and partnerships with faith-based civic groups such as the National Conference for Community and Justice (NCC) and the Council for a Parliament of the World’s Religions (CPWR).
 It is a founding member of United Power for Action and Justice (UPAJ) with almost 40 other faith groups, health centers and civic organizations to discuss common issues and work towards an actionable consensus.
 Consequently, a significant amount of interfaith dialogue with the Muslim community takes place through, or under the Council's umbrella.

 During the annual convention of the Islamic Society of North America (ISNA), one of the largest Islamic gatherings in the world, the Council assumes full responsibility for organizing and hosting all interfaith activities during the event.
 The Council and our interfaith partners are committed to working together to promote good and speak out against injustices.

 In the past, interfaith leaders of all faiths from all around the Chicagoland have worked together, showing it is not just tolerance of one another, but a common goal towards social justice that really brings these different groups together.